MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/schedule-a-new-report.md

 ---
 title: Schedule a new report
-description: How to create a custom error report for the Microsoft Hardware Dev Center.
+description: How to schedule a custom error report based on the report template for the Microsoft Hardware Dev Center.
-author: balapv
+author: shganesh
-ms.author: balapv
+ms.author: shganesh
-ms.date: 08/16/2018
+ms.date: 09/01/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices